harrymt/instapute/README.md

 ## Instapute

 A photo manipulation application named Instapute, hosted on Google App Engine.
 The application can perform various image manipulation tasks on a large number of images.
 The use case design demonstrates these tasks by resizing 4 images and composites them together to create a single image.
-This application can be run online at https://front-end-dot-ccinstapute.appspot.com
+This application used to run online [here](https://front-end-dot-ccinstapute.appspot.com), but it has been taken down for now.

 ![Screenshot of app](screenshot.png)